Skip to main content

 Glioblastoma (GBM) is the most common and aggressive primary brain tumor in adults.
 The standard of care for glioblastoma remains unchanged since 2005.
 Dr. Soma Sengupta and Dr. Yasmeen Rauf research focus is on the management and treatment of GBM.
 While Dr Sengupta focuses on commercial clinical trials and Dr. Rauf on cellular therapy clinical trials, both neuro oncologists collaborate in their research, and in the treatment of brain tumor patients at UNC Health.

-TRIDENT Clinical Trial Contact:
+CAR-T Clinical Trial

 Dr. Yasmeen Rauf is leading clinical trials to determine a more effective way to treat patients with GBM.
 The study will evaluate the safety and tolerability of CAR-T immunotherapy, a very promising therapy for patients with recurrent or progressive glioblastoma.